-HARRISON – Former England goalkeeper Chris Woods has become goalkeeper coach for the United States national team under new coach Jurgen Klinsmann.
+HARRISON, N.J.
+(AP) – Former English national team goalkeeper Chris Woods has become a U.S. coach under new coach Jurgen Klinsmann.

 Woods was at the U.S. team training session Monday, ahead of an exhibition game against Ecuador.
 Woods has been Everton's goalkeeper coach for 13 years, and Klinsmann says Everton manager David Moyes had given permission for Woods to take the U.S. job while continuing his role with the Toffees.